FerMulas/ddd-query-example/README.md

-# Spotahome exercise app
+# DDD query example
-A spotahome exercise
+A DDD query example

 This my provided solution to the exercise.
 I included a __run.sh__ script to easily deploy it using docker.
 This script is located at __$ProjectPath/docker/run.sh__.
 To run it just go to the project path and execute the next command: